Liman, Novi Sad: Transportation

 Historically, the first Novi Sad railway station existed the area of modern day Liman and Grbavica.
 The Budapest-Zemun railway connection started in 1883, when the first train arrived in Novi Sad.
 Since 1901, an omnibus (horse-drawn tram) has been used to carry passengers from the railway station to the city centre, and since 1911 an electric tram, which was replaced by a bus service in 1958.

-Bus lines 1, 4, 7, 8, 9, 11А, 11B, 12, 68, 70, 71, 72, 73 and 74 connect this neighborhood with other major city neighborhoods, as well as some surrounding settlements.
+Bus lines 1, 4, 7, 8, 9, 11А, 11B, 12, 13, 68, 70, 71, 72, 73 and 74 connect this neighborhood with other major city neighborhoods, as well as some surrounding settlements.

 The neighborhood has cycling infrastructure, with larger boulevards and streets having segregated cycling roads from pedestrian pathways.
 Bike racks are located in front of most major public and commercial buildings.
 Since 2014 with the "Vratimo Novi Sad Biciklistima" initiative (which started in Novi Sad in 2009), NS bike, a local bike renting service company, has its own bike rack area at the end of Fruškogorska Street near the city beach.
 The renting service is available from the start of the cycling season in April and ends in December.

 While taxi companies function throughout the city, there are several taxi ranks in the neighborhood, such as the ones at Fruškogorska Street near the Štrand entrance (with 13 taxi parking spaces), Zone in the People's Front and Balzakova Streets (with 18 taxi parking spaces), and at Student dorm A (with 4 taxi parking spaces).

-Notable Liman streets are: Balzakova Street, Despota Stefana Boulevard, Liberation Boulevard, Tzar Lazar Boulevard, People's Front Street, Iva Andrića Street, Fruškogorska Street, Shakespeare's Street, etc.
+Notable Liman streets are: Balzakova Street, Despota Stefana Boulevard, Liberation Boulevard, Cara Lazara Boulevard, Narodnog fronta Street, Iva Andrića Street, Fruškogorska Street, Shakespeare's Street, etc.